AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/endpoints.md

 Include all of the required headers with each API call:

 * **`Authorization`**: Required for authentication with the API.
 Format is the string `"Bearer {ACCESS_TOKEN}`.
 * **`x-api-key`**: Required for authentication with the API.
-Found in the Adobe I/O console under the JWT service credentials as "Client ID".
+Found in the Adobe Developer console under the JWT service credentials as "Client ID".
 * **`x-adobe-vgid`**: Required for this endpoint.
 The visitor group ID.
 See [Visitor groups](visitor-groups.md).
 * **`x-adobe-idempotency-key`**: Optional.
 Allows you to store a reference to your unique file identifier for the upload.
 This value can be used for duplication protection in cases when your request does not return a response from Adobe.